csci1710/forge-documentation/forge-docs-book/src/running-models/options.md

     * `MiniSat`, `MiniSatProver`, and `Glucose`
   * Windows (`.dll`):
     * `MiniSatProver`
+  * All:
+    * `"<path-to-solver>"`, which lets you run a solver of your own that accepts DIMACS input (see the section below for instructions).
 * `logtranslation`: controls how much of the translation from Forge to boolean logic is logged.
 The default is `0`; must be `1` or higher to extract unsatisfiable cores.
 * `coregranularity`: controls how fine-grained an unsatisfiable core will be returned.
 Default is `0`.
 Suggested value is `1` if you want to see cores.
 * `core_minimization`: controls whether cores are guaranteed minimal.
 Default is `off`.
 For minimal cores, use `rce`; `hybrid` is not guaranteed minimal but is often better than `off` while being faster than `rce`.